cybozu/duck/README.md

-# duck
+# @teppeis/duck

-Dev server and build tool for Closure Compiler.
+Serves and builds an app with Google Closure Compiler/Library/Templates.
+An alternative to [plovr](https://github.com/bolinfest/plovr).

 Status: **_WIP_**